makefu/LinuxTT/README.md

-# Linux Tech Tips - the Live Distribution for Linux and Security Professionals
+# Tech Tips Linux - the Live Distribution for Linux and Security Professionals

-Welcome to Linux Tech Tips (short **LinuxTT**), a [NixOS](https://nixos.org) based Live Distribution with the focus on security professionals and linux power users.
+Welcome to Tech Tips Linux (short **TTLinux**), a [NixOS](https://nixos.org) based Live Distribution with the focus on security professionals and linux power users.

 # Usage

 ## Live CD
-LinuxTT is meant to be used as a live CD.
+TTLinux is meant to be used as a live CD.

 ## Installation
-When you follow the installer through you will not have LinuxTT flavour installed but NixOS, which is also great!
+When you follow the installer through you will not have TTLinux flavour installed but NixOS, which is also great!
 Be sure to follow the [official documentation](https://nixos.org/manual/nixos/stable/#sec-changing-config) through afterwards.